regeki/Team-F6-UP-CARE/README.md

-# Quantized-YOLOv8-for-Research-Purpose
+# Team F6 UP CARE
-This is a repository for a quantized version of YOLOv8m.
-This quantized version is solely for use only in UP CARE's Team F6's research.
+This repository contains files and folders related to the research of Team F6 UP CARE, which is developing a camera-based monitoring system that ensures the safety of the occupants inside an office room.